GiulioZhu/Brackeys_Tutorial/README.md

  Unity Game Development following Brackeys

 # Introduction
-This project follows up the "How to make a Video Game" tutorial from the Youtuber Brackeys with personal implementations and modifications.
+This repo follows Game Development tutorials from the Youtuber Brackeys with personal implementations and modifications.

 # How to execute file
 1. Close this repo.
 2. Install Unity Engine.
-3. Import the all the codes in the repo into your project.
+3. Import the desired game folder into the Unity Hub (eg. Blockrush)